InteropIO/manager-examples/auth-basic/README.md

 - You can create new users by navigating to **Users** => **All users** => **Add User**

-- You can give the newly created user permissions to use the Admin UI, click on the user and assign it to the `GLUE42_SERVER_ADMIN` group.
+- To give the newly created user permissions to use the Admin UI, click on the user and assign it to the `GLUE42_SERVER_ADMIN` group.

 - The user page should look like this: ![user-page-admin-group.png](./user-page-admin-group.png)